 If you don't install HDF5 with parallel I/O support, you can still do I/O from MPI — Meep has some hacks to let it write HDF5 files using serial I/O from multiple processes, one at a time.
 However, this does not scale very well to many processors.
 We've also observed some MPI implementations to freeze under the strain of trying to write from many processes at once.
-YMMV.

 Then you just configure Meep with the flag

 --with-mpi.
 If you run the resulting